Hat-trick hero Mahrez solves Man City's scoring problem | Goal.com

 A return of only one goal from those two games suggested shattered confidence in front of goal so all eyes were on the potential return of talismanic striker Sergio Aguero.

-But with the Argentinian left out of the 5-0 victory over Burnley after suffering a "little disturbance in his knee" and with leading scorers Raheem Sterling and Phil Foden left on the bench, it was Mahrez who stepped up.
+But with the Argentine left out of the 5-0 victory over Burnley after suffering a "little disturbance in his knee", and with leading scorers Raheem Sterling and Phil Foden left on the bench, it was Mahrez who stepped up.

-There is no doubting his talent and that serves well him for his country where he is a revered superstar and it served him well at Leicester too, where he was the Player of the Year during their remarkable title-winning season.
+There is no doubting his talent and that serves him well for his country where he is a revered superstar.
+It served him well at Leicester too, where he was the Player of the Year during their remarkable title-winning season.

 But more than two years since his club-record move to the Etihad Stadium, the winger still splits opinion.